ThePaleoList Answers: Is Mustard Paleo?

 Monday saw us tossing out the old guard – Heinz and Hunts – in favor of making our own ketchup.
 Today our exploration of condiments and sauces continues with mustard.
-We get many requests for these type of food items from our readers wanting to add flavor to common fare, if there’s a particular condiment you’d like to see featured on The Paleo List let us know here.
+We get many requests for these type of food items from our readers wanting to add flavor to common fare, if there’s a particular condiment you’d like to see featured on The Paleo List, let us know.
+So…is mustard Paleo?

 What is Mustard?

-That bright yellow hotdog companion known as mustard comes from the seeds of the mustard plant and is in the same family as spicy horseradish and wasabi.
+hat bright yellow hotdog companion known as mustard comes from the seeds of the mustard plant and is in the same family as spicy horseradish and wasabi.
 It can be mildly tangy, or forcefully spicy.
-While it is common on sandwiches and hotdogs, it is also a popular way to add a punch of flavor to any dish, including the Paleo variety.
+While it is common on sandwiches and hot dogs, it is also a popular way to add a punch of flavor to any dish, including the Paleo variety.

 Grey Poupon is in a similar boat; it contains just a few ingredients, but it’s made from Kraft so there’s a chance of GMO ingredients and contamination.
 If you turn to Annie’s Naturals (who also makes a killer ketchup), you’ll find the following ingredients: Organic Distilled White Vinegar from Corn, Organic Mustard Seed, Organic Turmeric, Organic Paprika, Organic Cloves, Sea Salt.
 While it states that the vinegar is from corn, grains can’t survive the distillation process which is why we tend to consider vinegar Paleo-friendly.